Vershina, Bokhansky District: Ethnicity

-The village is inhabited by people of Polish, Buryat, and Russian identity, with majority being Polish.
+The village is inhabited by people of Polish, Buryat, and Russian descent, with majority being Polish.

 Language

 The local languages spoken by the population are Russian, Polish, and Buryat.
 The local Polish dialect is characterized by influences from Russian and archaic elements, surviving from the dialect spoken by the original settlers.
-The dialect differs from the language spoken in Poland, however is still understandable by Polish-speakers from Poland.
-In the village operates school teaching in Polish language.
-Historically, locally Polish language was written down with Cyrillic alphabet, as opposed to commonly used Latin script, however, in modern day, the Latin script is used instead.
+It differs from the language spoken in Poland, however both forms are still mutualaly intelligible.
+In the village operates a school teaching in Polish language.
+Historically, Polish language was written down with Cyrillic alphabet locally, as opposed to the Latin script used in Poland, however, in modern day, the latter is used instead.